Last Updated on March 30, 2022 by Ellen Christian

 Eyeliner.
 For a smooth look, opt for a gel eyeliner with a fine tip.
 Always look for waterproof eyeliner to prevent the raccoon look.

 Mascara – Mascara is another product that needs to be waterproof in case of crying.
-To be safe, experiment with false eyelashes for a smudge-proof look.
+To be safe, experiment with false eyelashes for a smudge-proof look when deciding on your perfect wedding makeup.

 Lips – Choose similar lip and nail polish colors when creating your look.
 Look for lip products that don’t bleed and help them stay put by applying powder to your lips first.